 Every year, the American Association for the Advancement of Science (AAAS) hosts the Catalyzing Advocacy in Science and Engineering (CASE) Workshop, an opportunity sponsored by a coalition of scientific and engineering societies, universities, and academic organizations for upper-class undergraduate and graduate students in science, mathematics, and engineering disciplines to learn about science policy and advocacy.
-In 2016, the AAS sponsored 1 student to participate, and will be sponsoring 1−2 students in 2018.
+The AAS sponsored one student to participate in 2016, two in 2018, and will be sponsoring one student in 2019.
 Sponsorship includes travel to and lodging in Washington, DC, for the duration of the workshop and the workshop registration fee, which covers meals throughout the workshop.

 CASE is an entry-level program to educate students in science, technology, engineering, and math fields with limited experience and knowledge of science policy and advocacy, who are interested in learning about the role of science in policy-making.
 The workshop is designed to introduce participating students to the federal policy-making process and to empower them to become a voice for basic research throughout their careers.
 On the final day of the workshop, AAS-sponsored student(s) will hold meetings with Congressional offices on Capitol Hill, accompanied by the AAS Bahcall Public Policy Fellow, Ashlee Wilkins.